Mangaokewa rd/SH 30 junction (km958)-Bogg Inn hut (km988)

 It was just past 10 am when I started walking.
 There wasn’t much traffic on the highway and it went by fast.
-I broke for lunch at the Timber Trail car park and then proceeded along one of the most beautiful trails I’ve seen so far.
+The approach offered some partial views of Mt.
+Pureora and gave the clouds time to burn off, so it was a good thing.
+I broke for lunch at the Timber Trail car park and then proceeded along one of the most beautiful trails I’ve seen thus far.
 It is a historical logging route.
 DOC has put a lot of work into building the trail as a bicycle path, complete with km markers and informational/educational signs.
 There are also over 30 bridges along the way, including several huge suspension bridges.
-It was a really nice stroll being able to look at all the plants and birds around me, as I wasn’t as focused on my footsteps.
+It was really nice being able to look at all the plants and birds around me, as I wasn’t as focused on my footsteps.
 I will be following this trail for 84 km over the next few days.
 Sweet!

-Quite a change from the mountain being clouded in the morning.
+Quite a change from the rain and the mountain being clouded over in the morning.